EmployeeIssues.comU.S. Employee Rights in Plain English

 In May of 2007, former President George Bush signed a new minimum wage law that authorized three annual increases in increments of 70 cents, beginning on the effective date of July 24, 2007.

-As a result, the increase of 70 cents effective on July 24, 2009 is the third and final of the three increases authorized under the new law.
-The current minimum wage of $7.25 per hour will remain in effect until new legislation increases it.
+As a result, the increase of 70 cents on the effective date of July 24, 2009 was the third and final of the three increases authorized under the new law.
+The current minimum wage of $7.25 per hour will remain in effect until new legislation changes it.

-The new minimum wage law is entitled the Fair Minimum Wage Act of 2007.
-It amended the original minimum wage law entitled the Fair Labor Standards Act of 1938 (FLSA), which also regulates equal pay, overtime pay and child labor.
+The new minimum wage law, entitled the Fair Minimum Wage Act of 2007 and incorporated into Public Law 110–28, amended the older minimum wage law under the Fair Labor Standards Act of 1938 (FLSA).
+The FLSA also regulates equal pay, overtime pay and child labor.

 The Federal minimum wage is the least hourly amount that employers may pay workers who are covered by the FLSA.
 Before President Bush authorized the new minimum wage and subsequent increases, workers who relied on it to make ends meet had not seen a minimum wage increase since 1997.
 Needless to say, the minimum wage increases were a long time coming.

-The state or municipality in which you work might have implemented an earlier minimum wage increase.
-For example, on January 1, 2009, San Francisco's minimum wage law (ordinance) mandated $9.79 per hour, while California's equivalent law mandated $8.00 across the state.
+Despite that, the Federal minimum wage is likely to stay at $7.25 for awhile; but, the state or municipality in which you work might have implemented a higher rate since the last Federal increase.
+For example, San Francisco's minimum wage law (ordinance) mandates $10.55 per hour through 2013, while California's minimum wage law mandates $8.00 across the state.

 • To discover the current minimum wage in your work state, contact the wage and hour (or equivalent) division of the state labor department or browse its Web site.